 Why are sourdough graham crackers healthier?

-However, most store bought graham crackers are full of processed ingredients like canola oil, lots of sugar, even soy.
+Most store bought graham crackers are full of processed ingredients like canola oil, lots of sugar, even soy.

-So having an option that not only meets but exceeds the store bought kind in healthiness but also in flavor is important for my family and me.
+Having an option that not only meets but exceeds the store bought kind in healthiness but also in flavor is important for my family and me.

 Making homemade graham crackers will always be healthier since you are using whole ingredients.
 This recipe from Culinary Hill looks great for a non-sourdough option.